nayyarv/gpus/README.md

 ## Trees in CUDA

 - Classification Trees
-    - Depth First - each CUDA thread/block takes ownership
+    - Depth First - each CUDA SM/block takes ownership of a single parameter and use the warp to choose optimal split.
+This provides maximum speedup at early splits.
+    - Breadth First - each CUDA SM/block is tasked with generating the full tree.
+This is more effective when the initial splits have already happened.

 ### Problems

 - Performance is only a slight improvemnt for xgboost (3-10x)
--
+- Much greater for random forests (can construct multiple trees simultaneously)
+- Speedup is greatest when the features are few.

-## CUDA in non parallel
+## CUDA where you wouldn't expect it

 - EM - GMM equations.
 - No clear parallelisation.
 However, this is something that can benefit from the evaluation of above
--
+- However, the two summations can be parallelised quite easily.
+- The objective function can be sped up 25x
+- EM is still iterative (as is gradient descent) and

 ## Problems with GPUs

 1. RAM
     - GPUs don't really have much more than 12 GB of RAM.
-System RAM can be huge, 128 GB
+System RAM can be huge, 128 GB.
     - Deep Learning, SGD and batching works well.
-Less so with other approaches
+But maybe we want to increase batch size at later epochs?
+        - Large models can have 65 million parameters = 1 Gb with Float16 rep. This is not an insignificant part of GPU RAM.
 2. Multi GPU
-    - Non trivial algorithms required - magnitude of difficulty increase
+    - Non trivial algorithms required - magnitude of difficulty increases
     - It's significantly easier to run multiple single GPU experiments
-    - Performance scaling can be poor, even within a single machine
+    - Performance scaling can be poor, even within a single machine.
+        - Convolutions scale well, others not so well (1 GPU may be fastest)
+    - Many ML algorithms have identifiability which means independent lock free depends on sparsity assumptions that may not hold.
+(HOGWILD!)
 3. Sequential Algorithms
     - XGBoost benchmarks show only a 4x speedup
     - MCMC doesn't benefit from CUDA cores
     - EM iterations still need to be done in sequence
+    - Time series
+    - RNNs training benefit is much reduced for this reason (Without NVIDIA provided code, these were slower than the CPU)
 4. Algorithm Changes
     - Algorithms such as DBScan rely on special data structures (R* trees) which required completely new ways of implementing this algorithm
+    - XGBoost (trees in general) and KNN require fundamental algorithmic changes to work correctly

 5. Technical Debt
-    - Experi
-    - CUDA is not easy, sort of rare skill.
+    - Compute power is not automatically available without the software.
+We're limited to what is available.
+Nvidia is good and proactive, but if you're off the beaten track, they're somewhat useless
+    - CUDA is non trivial to program in.
+Most researchers will need a large engineering
-    - Require
+    - Requires
 6. No real ability to stream
+    - Latency on input - consider running a neural network forward on visual or auditory data as it comes in.
+GPUs are not good due to the high latency on CPU - GPU memory latency
-    - RL shows this - data is collected in a simulated environment, batched, sent to GPU to train neural nets
+    - RL shows this - data is collected in a simulated environment, batched, sent to GPU to train neural nets.
-    - Latency
+        - eg DQN batches with replay